jadehjk/nodeapp/README.md

 2. Once webpack compiles successfully, open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 3. Type in a valid IP address and click `Search`.
 If the IP Address is a public address, it should give the latitude and longitude information.
-If the IP Address is private (ex: 234.1.2.2), it should show an error message.
+If the IP Address is private (ex: `234.1.2.2`), it should show an error message.

 ## Automated testing

 This project uses jest for unit tests.
 To run the tests, run:
-### `cd censys && npm test`
+### `cd client && npm test`